allaboutopensource/Statuspage-automation/README.md

 Incidents are the best way to communicate with your customers during downtime.

 This workflow is to create incident on the statuspage via jenkins pipeline using the string parameter.

+jenkins pipeline string parameters are : "Incident" and "Infrastructure"